lordebasta/chat-server-erl/README.md

 rebar3 shell
 ```

-To connect to the server (UNIX):
+# To connect to the server:

 ```
-telnet localhost 1234
+nc localhost 1234
 ```
+You will be asked your name and then you can execute any of these commands:

+`SAY:<message>`: will send a message to everyone
+`WHOMAI`: will return your username